 The timing of changes in the rate of prepayments may significantly affect an investor's actual yield to maturity, even if the average rate of principal prepayments is consistent with an investor's expectations.
 In general, the earlier the payment of principal of the related Reference Obligations the greater the effect on an investor's yield to maturity.
 As a result, the effect on investors' yield due to principal prepayments occurring at a rate higher (or lower) than the rate investors anticipate during the period immediately following the issuance of the Notes may not be offset by a subsequent like reduction (or increase) in the rate of principal prepayments.
 Prospective investors should also consider the risk, in the case of a Note purchased at a discount that a slower than anticipated rate of payments in respect of principal (including prepayments) on the related Reference Obligations will have a negative effect on the yield to maturity of such Note.
-Prospective investors should also consider the risk, in the case of a Note purchased at of payments in respect of principal (including prepayments) on the related Reference Obligations will have a negative effect on the related Reference Obligations will have a negative effect on the related Reference Obligations will have a negative effect on the related Reference Obligations as to the appropriate prepayment assumptions to be used in deciding whether to purchase Notes.
+Prospective investors should also consider the risk, in the case of a Note purchased at a premium, that a faster than anticipated rate of payments in respect of principal (including prepayments) on the related Reference Obligations will have a negative effect on the yield to maturity of such Note.
+Prospective investors must make decisions as to the appropriate prepayment assumptions to be used in deciding whether to purchase Notes.